 Adventure Tour in Sri Lanka, Sinharaja

-The adventure tour to explore Sinharaja rainforest was one of the most exciting activity we undertook during our 14 days Sri Lanka Road trip.
-We planned the visit Sinharaja well in advance and experience its rich bio-diversity.
+The Adventure Tour in Sri Lanka to explore Sinharaja rainforest was one of the most exciting activity we undertook during our 14 days Sri Lanka Road trip.
+We planned this Adventure Tour in Sri Lanka, well in advance to experience the rich bio-diversity of Sinharaja rainforest.
 Basically, our adventure tour in Sri Lanka included many places such as Sinharaja, Kutilgala, Adam’s peak, Uudawalawe, Marissa, Galle and Bentota.
-Sinharaja exploration tour was an important part of our Sri Lanka tour and beach holiday package and we were considering it as we were planning our trip at home.
+Sinharaja exploration tour was an important part of our Sri Lanka tour and beach holiday package and we were considering it when we were planning our trip at home.

 Skill and luck were required to what we named as the Sinharaja falls, an elbow bend with a 15-18 foot drop.
 One has time to admire the variety of colourful birds, the contour of trees vines that spread themselves across the river.
 At times the river gets shallow and sandy where one gets time for a leisurely bath and snack on a sandy beach.
 Scattered villages and their inhabitants cross the river on a rope or log bridges that require a lot of luck and acrobatic skills. we halted at one such point and had some wonderful boiled jackfruit with firework chillies and fresh today.
 It was so refreshingly delicious I’m planning a come-back sometime soon, but had to depart, as there was the great unknown ahead!